ashrithapendari28/codealpha_tasks/readme.md

 * **AutoCAD**

 This project is suitable for **mechanical engineering students, CAD learners, and beginners** looking to practice mechanical component drafting in AutoCAD.

+ #project-3
+ nut bolt
+ description:
+ # Nut and Bolt Design in AutoCAD

+This project presents the **design and drafting of a Nut and Bolt assembly using AutoCAD**.
+Nut and bolt fasteners are commonly used mechanical components for joining two or more parts securely while allowing easy assembly and disassembly.

+The project focuses on creating an accurate representation of the **bolt, hexagonal nut, threads, and other essential features** using standard mechanical drawing practices.
+Proper dimensions, geometric construction, and annotations are included to represent the fastener clearly.

+## Project Features

+* 2D drafting of nut and bolt components
+* Hexagonal nut design
+* Bolt and threaded portion
+* Accurate dimensions and annotations
+* Front, top, and sectional representations
+* Application of standard mechanical drawing conventions

+## Objective

+The objective of this project is to develop practical skills in **AutoCAD mechanical drafting, geometric construction, dimensioning, and representation of standard fasteners**.

+## Software Used

+* **AutoCAD**

+This project is suitable for **mechanical engineering students, CAD learners, and beginners** who want to practice designing and drafting commonly used mechanical components.